2017 Genesis Contest

 6. All entrants are required to check the “accept” box on the entry form indicating acceptance of terms.

 3. Include a header on each manuscript with the title, category/genre, estimated manuscript word count, and page numbers.
 NO entrant's name or pseudonym should be in the header.
-See example here.
+See manuscript formatting example here.

 4. Your entry will contain, in this order, a one page, single-spaced synopsis, followed by the first 15 pages of your manuscript.
 Prologues are acceptable and should be included in the 15-page count.
 The entry will be 16 pages total, including synopsis.
 You may send less than 16 pages.
 DO NOT SEND MORE THAN 16 PAGES.

-5. To indicate a scene break, insert a single hashtag (#) or three hashtags (###) or three astericks (***) one double-space down from the last line of the previous scene.
-Begin the new scene one double-space down from the hashtag(s) or astericks.
+5. To indicate a scene break, insert a single hashtag (#) or three hashtags (###) or three asterisks (***) one double-space down from the last line of the previous scene.
+Begin the new scene one double-space down from the hashtag(s) or asterisks.

 Entries not fulfilling the above specifications will be disqualified.
 Entry fees will not be refunded.

-For more information, see FAQ pages (coming soon) on the ACFW website.
+For more information, see FAQ pages on the ACFW website.

 If you have any questions, please e-mail the contest coordinator at email@example.com.